infobyway/infosci-readings/algorithms.md

 * [The Nim Game](http://www.archimedes-lab.org/game_nim/nim.html#) - The computer always beats humans... because it uses an algorithm.
 * Human Resource Machine
 * [How to teach yourself about algorithms](http://www.slate.com/articles/technology/future_tense/2016/02/how_to_teach_yourself_about_algorithms.html) (2016, Slate)

+## Bias

+* [Lawmakers can't ignore facial recognition bias anymore](https://www.wired.com/story/amazon-facial-recognition-congress-bias-law-enforcement/?mbid=social_twitter_onsiteshare) - references recent (~July 2018) ACLU audit of Amazon's facial recognition system that's being marketed to law enforcement (among others).
+Connects with larger issues of how the errors it makes are inequitably distributed across race (40% of errors were for people of color).
+Also includes references to arguments about whether human checks are sufficient (people can over-rely on algorithms, may not know to change the default settings, etc.).